 This statement consists of two sections:

 - Data Input Section

 The header section contains the details like Name of the Company, Heading “Cash Flow Statement”.

-The second row contains Date on which the Cash Flow Statement and Opening Balance of cash at the beginning of the time period.
+The second row contains the date on which the Cash Flow Statement and Opening Balance of cash at the beginning of the period.

 2. Data Input Section

 This section includes cash flow from mainly 3 type activities which are as follow:

 - Operating activities